 - Teach medicine

 In order to do the above more effectively, I have decided to go back to school, as it were.
-That explains why I am now a DPhil student in Clinical Neurosciences at the University of Oxford where I study working memory in cerebral small vessel disease with Professor Masud Husain.
-In case you were wondering, Oxford doesn’t refer to its doctorate programmes as PhDs.
+That explains why I am now a DPhil student in Clinical Neurosciences at the University of Oxford where I study the impact of cerebral small vessel disease on brain & behaviour under the supervision of Professor Masud Husain and Associate Professor Arjune Sen. In case you were wondering, Oxford doesn’t refer to its doctorate programmes as PhDs.
 Instead, it prefers to use the term DPhil because of…reasons.

 I am more often a student than not.
 Here’s a list of places where I’ve studied: